compsoc-edinburgh/betterinformatics/_sections/inf1/math-ila.md

     book, so I'd recommend taking in past papers with solutions as they reuse questions a lot.
 They might not necessarily be the same, but they'll likely be close enough to give you a hand.
+-   [No bullshit concept maps](https://minireference.com/static/tutorials/conceptmap.pdf) good for seeing the big picture in the course
+-   [Linear algebra explained in 4 pages](https://minireference.com/static/tutorials/linear_algebra_in_4_pages.pdf) good resource to give you general idea.
+Might be worthwhile to go through it before the start of the course.
 -   [Explanatory videos from Mathapptician](https://www.youtube.com/watch?v=S6yJY2NrVL0&list=PL9NlTZRdFADdc4yn_OVDpv-2pDiOKU7KH&index=3)
 -   [Khan Academy videos](https://www.khanacademy.org/math/linear-algebra)
 -   [Essence of Linear Algebra (videos)](https://www.youtube.com/playlist?list=PLZHQObOWTQDPD3MizzM2xVFitgF8hE_ab)